Celebration of Life Venues

 How far in advance should I book a celebration of life venue?

-Book as soon as you have confirmed your guest count and preferred date.
+Book as soon as you’ve confirmed your guest count and preferred date.
 Popular venues, especially for weekend events, may require 2-4 weeks advance notice.
-However, many venues can accommodate last-minute bookings for weekday events or during less busy seasons.
+Many venues can accommodate last-minute bookings for weekday events or during less busy seasons.

-If you are planning in the immediate aftermath of a death, call venues directly to explain your situation.
+If you’re planning in the immediate aftermath of a death, call venues directly to explain your situation.
 Many will try to work with bereaved families on short notice.

 Can I hold a celebration of life at someone’s home?